Yuma Asami: Other activities

 In 2006, Asami was featured as a Cabaret Club hostess in the PlayStation 2 videogame Yakuza 2.
 She debuted as a singer with the J-pop CD, Resolution, in January 2008.
 The CD was packaged with a bonus DVD which includes images, a making-of video and a music video.

 Between 2008 and 2013, Asami was a member of the Ebisu Muscats and in 2018 she returned as a PTA member for the newly reformed, second generation Muscats, along with Rio and Sola Aoi.

 She has also been active in advertising making promotional videos for the adult website Tospo.jp with the QR Code for their site covering her breasts.
-She also appears on a T-shirt marketed in a collaboration between Cex Work, a new company started up by photographer Yasumasa Yonehara, and the apparel label THE MASK.
+She also appears on a T-shirt marketed in a collaboration between Cex Work, a new company started up by photographer Yasumasa Yonehara and the apparel label The Mask.
 The T-shirt, released in October 2007, featured a semi-nude photo of Asami taken by Yonehara.

 Personal life

 Asami used to work at a club in Roppongi, but later realised that she did not like working as a club hostess.
-She had her first sexual experience during junior high (chūgakkō), and had five boyfriends by the time she was 18 years old.
+She had her first sexual experience during junior high (chūgakkō), and had had five boyfriends by the time she was 18 years old.
 After being discharged from hospital due to cancer, she said she "didn't want to face reality and just wanted to disappear", she also became closer to her 75-year old grandmother at this point.
 Besides suffering from cancer, she also suffered from rheumatism.